fbpx

 Fantabulous hosta

-‘Fantabulous’ is a lovely hosta with narrow pointed leaves.
-The center of the leaves is a nice dark green color while the edges are an ivory white.
+‘Fantabulous’ is a lovely hosta with narrow, pointed leaves.
+The center of the leaves is a lovely dark green color, while the edges are an ivory white.
 The edges of the leaves turn more of a yellow color in warm climates (zones 8-9) or if the plant is getting lots of light.

 Whirlwind variegated hosta